Low-Waste Christmas Crafts: 14 Eco-Friendly Ideas For Everyone

 Consider adding numbers to the bags to easily turn them into an advent calendar.

-Paint the pots and add some embellishments like some felt fabric, or cotton wool for Santa’s beard or elves hat.
+Paint the pots and add embellishments like felt fabric or cotton wool for Santa’s beard or an elf’s hat.

 Source